datapartnership/datapartnership.github.io/content/updates/potential-of-digital-movement-data-for-natural-hazards-management.md

 ]
 +++

-Taking the 2017 earthquake as a case study, recent work by our team at the [Global Facility for Disaster Reduction and Recovery (GFDRR)/ World Bank](https://www.gfdrr.org/) is uncovering valuable applications for this digital movement data and building open-source tools to bring these methods into the mainstream of disaster risk management.
+Taking the 2017 earthquake as a case study, recent work by our team at the [Global Facility for Disaster Reduction and Recovery (GFDRR)](https://www.gfdrr.org/) is uncovering valuable applications for this digital movement data and building open-source tools to bring these methods into the mainstream of disaster risk management.

 ## Challenge